matt4biz/oak/README.md

 	> dec
 	3: 10

-Binary numbers display in multiples of 8 bits, octal in multiples of 3 digits, and hexadecimal in multiples of 4.
-Thus 12 will show in 8 bits, but 257 will show in 16 bits in binary mode; both will show using 4 digits in hexadecimal mode, while 65536 will show using 8 hex digits.
+Binary numbers display at a minimum 8 bits, octal 3 digits (plus leading zero), and hexadecimal 4 digits.

 There will be no support for converting floating point numbers into their equivalent unsigned integer form and vice versa (i.e., for debugging IEEE formats).